graffzon/WordpressUploadsS3Migrator/README.md

 4. Add tests
 5. Improve the documentation

-If I haven't mention something, but you still want to contribute - feel free to submit an issue or a PR.
+If I haven't mentioned something, but you still want to contribute - feel free to submit an issue or a PR.